FindChimneySweepers logoFindChimneySweepers

 A $99 sweep visit concludes with a finding that the cap needs replacement for $450.
 This is not necessarily a scam — caps do fail and sometimes need replacement — but the diagnostic-and-install-in-one-visit pattern is how bait-and-switch pricing works.
 An honest sweep flags the cap issue, provides a quote for your review, and schedules the work as a separate visit if you agree.

 Counter-response: Thank the operator for the finding, take the quote for review, and get a second quote before approving.
-If the first quote was legitimate, the second will be close; if the first was inflated, the second will expose it.
+If the two quotes are close, that's confirmation of scope; if they differ significantly, ask each operator to walk through what's included.

 See seven-chimney-sweep-scam-patterns for the full framework of chimney scam patterns.